Moore, John Covington, House

 Clay County Timeline

-This timeline provides a concise overview of the key events in the history of Clay County, North Carolina.
+This timeline provides a condensed summary of the historical journey of Clay County, North Carolina.

 - 1861: Clay County is established by North Carolina Legislature.